Christopher High School

 Christopher High School is a co-educational public school in Gilroy, California.
 It is one of two public comprehensive high schools in the city and has an approximate enrollment of 1,900 students.
 It is a part of the Gilroy Unified School District.

 The school is named for the Christopher family, owner of the Christopher Ranch, a local garlic farm that is one of the largest employers in Gilroy.
 Christopher donated 10 acres of land and started an endowment for the school with an initial investment of $75,000.
+The school opened in 2009.